 levels

 An integer value indicating the maximum number of levels of a categorical variable.
 To be used to distinguish the categorical variable.
-Defaults to NULL because it is supposed that data has been preprocessed using data_preproc and the categorical variables are specified.
+Defaults to NULL because it is supposed that

 interactive